iOmega8561/Tools4SwiftUI/README.md

 - **`ComplexPicker`**: A flexible picker for selecting heterogeneous items with dynamic filtering and customizable labels.
 - **`ComplexStepper`**: A stepper with dynamic step sizes based on customizable ranges.
 - **`DictionaryList`**: A scrollable list of dictionary keys with customizable sorting and styling.
-- **`InfoWarningPopover`**: A button with a popover for displaying informational or warning messages.
+- **`InformativePopover`**: A button with a popover for displaying informational or warning messages.
 - **`SceneCommands`**: Custom macOS menu commands for window management and help menu integration.

 ### **Utilities**